 reason for job change

 When asked about your reason for job change, focus on career growth, skill development, or a desire for new challenges.
 Be honest but positive in your response.
-Highlight how the reason for job change aligns with your career goals and aspirations.
+Highlight how the reason for the job change aligns with your career goals and aspirations.
 Avoid speaking negatively about your current job, and instead, emphasize how the new role offers better opportunities.

 1) Seeking Greater Job Satisfaction